MoiraMarques/projeto/Roadmap.md

 ## By 18 Nov 2011

+### Team management
 - Can adjust permissions
 - Can specify workflow options
+- Can block languages

+### Team members
 - Can edit member roles
 - Can edit role restrictions
+- Can block/remove member

+### Team tasks
+- Can view tasks
+- Can create tasks
+- Can view existing tasks
+- Can assign tasks
+- Can accept/reject tasks
+- Can filter tasks by language

+### Infrastructure
-- Have protected server setup for testing
+- Non-public staging server for testing

 ## By 25 Nov 2011

-- Can move videos among projects
+### Team management
 - Can save custom messages and guidelines
 - Can adjust notification settings

+### Team videos
+- Can move videos among projects

 ## By 2 December